demeralde/gatsby-starter-epic/README.md

 # gatsby-starter-epic

-Gatsby starter with good defaults.
+Gatsby starter with good, opinionated defaults.
 I use it for most projects.

 It includes my favourite dependencies, dev tools, configurations, and the like.
 ## Features
 ### Tech stack